-The available information suggests that there is international trade in, and demand for at least some of the 15 known species of Poecilotheria.
+The information available suggests that there is trade in, and demand for (at least some) species of Poecilotheria.
 However, it is unclear whether specimens in trade are typically wild-sourced.
-There is not sufficient information on the conservation status and trends of the eight species being proposed for inclusion in Appendix II in accordance with the biological criteria in criterion B of Annex 2(a) of Resolution Conf.
-9.24 (Rev. CoP17) to indicate that, even if not necessarily now threatened with extinction, the eight species may become so unless trade is subject to strict regulation.
-It is therefore also unclear whether the remaining seven species meet the biological criteria in criterion A of Annex 2(b) of Resolution Conf.
+There is not sufficient information on the conservation status and trends of the eight species being proposed for inclusion in Appendix II in accordance with the biological criteria in paragraph B of Annex 2(a) of Resolution Conf.
+9.24 (Rev. CoP17) to indicate that, even if not necessarily now threatened with extinction, all eight species may become so unless trade is subject to strict regulation.
+It is therefore also unclear whether the remaining seven species meet the biological criteria in paragraph A of Annex 2(b) of Resolution Conf.
 9.24 (Rev. CoP17) for inclusion in Appendix II.